-- 6.12.1 Based on the review of effectiveness against the Local Code of Corporate Governance, the Council's governance arrangements provided the basis to effectively plan, allocate and manage resources to support the delivery of Corporate Plan priorities and wider service delivery, and was underpinned by sound decision making arrangements.
-A small number of proposals for improvement have been made to further strengthen existing processes. - 6.12.2 This position, together with a track record of implementing proposals for improvement made within previous Annual Governance Statements, provides assurance that appropriate arrangements are in place to address the proposals for improvement set out in Section 7.
+- 6.12.1 Based on the review of effectiveness against the Local Code of Corporate Governance, the governance arrangements in place provided the basis to maintain the Council's financial stability and resilience, during a period of significant financial pressures and constrained funding, through robust planning, prioritisation and management of scarce resources.
+This position was underpinned by sound scrutiny and decision-making processes and well established self-assessment arrangements, and supported the delivery of Corporate Plan priority areas and wider services.
+A small number of proposals for improvement have been made to further strengthen existing processes. - 6.12.2 The above position, together with a track record of implementing proposals for improvement made within previous Annual Governance Statements, provides assurance that appropriate arrangements are in place to address the proposals for improvement set out in Section 7.

-7. PROPOSALS FOR IMPROVEMENT 2022/23
+7. PROPOSALS FOR IMPROVEMENT 2023/24